 Players should frequently be instructed to check around them before swinging the bat and to be alert when in areas where someone else might be swinging a bat.
-During batting practice, no player should hit without a helmet.
+During batting practice, no player is permitted to hit without a helmet.
 Keep all non-essential equipment away from areas of play.
 Whether in the bullpen or on the field, catchers should be in full gear when catching a pitcher.
-All players should must athletic supporters and cups.
-Base coaches are encouraged to wear a cup and to stand no closer to the plate than the coachs' box.
+All male players are recommended to wear athletic supporters and cups.
+Base coaches are encouraged to wear a cup and to stand no closer to the plate than the coach box.
 The base coach should always face the infield.

 Always know the location of the nearest first-aid kit.
-A first-aid kit is available in the umpire/equipment shed located next to the fields.
-Develop a plan that will enable you to prevent or treat hear-related ailments.
+A first-aid kit is available in the concession stand located next to field 6.
+Develop a plan that will enable you to prevent or treat heat-related ailments.
 Always have a cooler of water and ice available.
 Assign first-aid duties to the person most qualified.
 Protect pitchers and catchers from overheating.
 When a player says he's hurt, believe him.
 Players should not be allowed on the field without a helmet unless playing defense.
 A player should never have any reason to be on the field unless assigned to a position.